OSC/ood-documentation/docs/_sources/applications/shell.rst.txt

 How it Works
 ------------

-A brief explanation on how the Shell App works on your local HPC network.
+Requirements needed for the Shell App to work on your local HPC network:

+- OnDemand Server
+- An SSH Server running on the host machine that the Shell App connects to

 .. figure:: ../images/shell-diagram.png
    :align: center